BrentKilbasco/youtube-live-top-five/README.md

 This is where we'll use the API key we got from step #3, replacing 'your-api-key' with whatever your key string is.

-It's important to remember not to surround the API key string in any quotes.
+It's important to remember not to wrap the API key string in any quotes.
 Also, it might be good to note that when creating/storing environment variables this way, React requires us to prefix any variable name with 'REACT\_APP\_', otherwise they will be ignored.

 This step will be omitted in future iterations.